|

 WhitespaceSpaces, tabs, or newlines that separate tokens.
 Typically ignored by the lexer but can be significant in some languages (e.g., Python).
 Lexical analysis

+This “tree view” makes it easier for the compiler to perform optimizations and generate efficient machine code.
+In other words, the AST is the bridge between human-readable code and the machine’s execution plan.
 Code optimization Making the compile time as short as possible.
-Optimization is a program transformation technique, which tries to improve the code by making it consume fewer resources (i.e. CPU, Memory) and deliver high speed.
+Optimization is a program transformation technique that tries to improve the code by making it consume fewer resources (i.e., CPU, Memory) and deliver high speed.
 The system programmer is responsible for optimization.
 Optimizations provided by a compiler include:

 Code generation The code generated by the compiler is an object file.
-In compiler design, object code is the code that the compiler creates after checking the program's structure and meaning, and optimizing it.
-This code is a machine-readable version of the original source code, allowing the computer’s CPU to run it directly.
-When the file runs the machine code is processed by the CPU.
+In compiler design, object code refers to the code that the compiler generates after analyzing the program's structure and meaning and optimizing it.
+This code is a machine-readable version of the source code, allowing the computer’s CPU to run it directly.
+When the file runs, the machine code is processed by the CPU.
 Minimum properties of low-level object code:

 Using resources: Syntax Analysis Stages of compilation (Isaac CS) Questions: Give two examples of high-level languages.
 (Marks: 1)